Padmavathi-SJ/git-course/git.md

 * git checkout -b **new branch name** --> if we are creating a new branch using checkout , have to **-b**
 * git switch -c **new branch name** -->  if we are creating a new branch using checkout , have to **-c**
 * git branch -d feature2 --> to delete a branch
+* if we are in main branch , we can able to view only the files which are created while in main branch
+* if we moved to another branch , we cannot able to view tha another branch's files...
+*